zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Tom says “The people in McQuillanland are rising up  against the dictator and rallying against his government.”
 “To rally” (rally ) means, in this case, to get together in the same place, to gather, to assemble,  especially if you are doing it for some sort of political reason, usually associat ed with protesting some action of the government.
 “To protest” means to oppose, to  be against, to say, “We don't want that anymore.”
 Marianne says, “Wow.
 This  is big,” meaning this is important or this involves a lot of people.
 “I thou ght the dictator would order” – would demand – “a media blackout.”
 “Media” (media) refers to television, newspaper, radio – nowadays, the Internet, Twitter – all of these are part of media.
 A “media blackout” is when the government de cides to close the newspapers, to close the televisions, to shut down or turn off the Internet connections, to stop people from getting informatio n about what's going on in their own country.

 Marianne says that she thought the dictator would o rder this media blackout.
-Tom says, “There is a media blackout, but people ar e using social media to tell the world what's going on.”
+Tom says, “There is a media blackout, but people are using social media to tell the world what's going on.”
 I included Twitter in m y description of “media,” but more specifically, Twitter is part of what we would  call “social media.”
 This is the new forms of technology like Twitter or Facebook th at allow people to share information with their friends and people they know  on the Internet very quickly.

  Tom says, “Hundreds of thousands of protesters are clashing with police and the government is having no success putting down the pr otests.”
 Tom talks about hundreds of thousands of “protesters.”
 A “protester ” is a person who protests, a person who tries to fight against some wrong that h e sees the government doing or that society is engaged in.
 “To clash” (clash) m eans to fight against someone, to oppose someone, often with physical force, with violence.
 “Protesters are clashing with police,” Tom says, “and the governmen t is having no success putting down the protests.”

 “They’re having no success,” that is, there are not  able to put down the protests.
 “To put down” here is a phrasal verb meaning to sto p, especially when a government stops people who are opposed to it from protesting, from speaking.
 If the government put down the protesters, they would be silencing them.

 Unfortunately, at least for the dictator, the gover nment has not been successful in putting down the protests, in stopping them.
 Marian ne says, “Has it been violent?”
 Has there been a lot of physical force th at has hurt or perhaps even killed people?
 Tom says, “It’s too soon to know tha t yet.”
 He uses the expression “it's early days yet.”
 “It's early days yet” means it's too soon to know.
-It's perhaps more common in British English than it is in Americ an English, this expression, “it's early days yet.”
+It's perhaps more common in British English than it is in American English, this expression, “it's early days yet.”

 Tom says “The government has already used tear gas and fired into the crowd.”
 “Tear (tear) gas” is a special kind of gas that is meant to hurt your eyes and make it difficult for you to continue any physical activity.
 It's what police would use with a large group of people, a large crowd of people that they were trying to get rid of, that they were trying to get to go home .
 “To fire into the crowd” means to use a gun and shoot into a group of people.
 This  obviously can be rather dangerous.